A full guide to EU and UK air passenger rights

 Air travel is often a frustrating experience, particularly during long delays.
 Thankfully, Americans traveling internationally to/from Europe, or flying within the EU, oftentimes travel on itineraries protected under EU Rule 261, granting special rights when flights are delayed 3+ hours, canceled, or overbooked.

-MyAirAdvocate specializes in helping Americans earn compensation when their European travels go awry.
+MyAirAdvocate specializes in helping travel agents proactively earn compensation when their clients' European travels go awry.

 FOR YOUR INFORMATION